google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 ### Private repos

-In order for ClusterFuzzLite to clone private repos, the GitHub token needs to be passed to the build steps as well.
+In order for ClusterFuzzLite to clone private repos, the GitHub token needs to be passed to the build steps.
-This token is automaticallly set by GitHub actions so no extra action is required from you except passing it to build fuzzers in each workflow file like so:
+This token is automaticallly set by GitHub actions so no extra action is required from you except passing it to build fuzzers in each workflow file:

 {% raw %}
 ```yaml